ember-decorators/auto-computed/README.md

 # @ember-decorators/auto-computed

-This README outlines the details of collaborating on this Ember addon.
+Note: If you are using getter and setter functions (the recommended way), please use the `@computed` key from [ember-decorators](https://github.com/ember-decorators/ember-decorators)

 ### Installation

 `ember install @ember-decorators/auto-computed`

-If you're using **ember-auto-computed** in an addon, pass the `-S` option to save this as a `dependency` as opposed to the default `devDependency`:
+If you're using **@ember-decorators/auto-computed** in an addon, pass the `-S` option to save this as a `dependency` as opposed to the default `devDependency`:

-`ember install -S ember-auto-computed`
+`ember install -S @ember-decorators/auto-computed`

 ### Application Usage